RobTillaart/BoolArray/README.md

 * **toggle(index)**
 * **clear()**

-The **BOOLARRAY_MAXSIZE** is set to 2000, this was chosen as **malloc()** can only allocate 255 bytes in one call.
-Note this is not checked with the recent versions of the IDE anymore.

 Check out the examples.

 ## Notes
-The BoolArray class dynamicly allocates memory, so called BA_SEGMENTS, each of 200 bytes.
+The BoolArray class dynamicly allocates memory.
-As the memory size of different processors differ the maximum amount of SEGMENTS depends on architecture.
+The **BOOLARRAY_MAXSIZE** is set to 2000, this was chosen as **malloc()** can only allocate 255 bytes in one call on an UNO.
+This is not checked with the recent versions of the IDE anymore.

 The library is tested on AVR architecture only.